bryandotnewton/objpack/README.md

   precision, so the "d" code performs no rounding.
 128-bit floating point will cause the "d" code to simply truncate significands to 52 bits.

   (6) Same handling as (2), but with varible length.
-Length of c strings is variable, C strings are length + 1 (null byte).
+Length of C strings is variable, C strings are length + 1 (null byte).

 A format character may be preceded by an integral repeat count.
 For example, the format string "4h" means exactly the same thing as "hhhh".